standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * `node` is the command that starts the SHR-CLI application.
 * The dot `.` represents the current directory in Windows and macOS.
 In this example, the tooling directory is the current working directory.
 * `../shr-spec/spec` represents the location of the specification directory.
-The the double dot `..` represents the directory above the current working directory, in Windows and macOS.
+The double dot `..` represents the directory above the current working directory, in Windows and macOS.
 In this case, `/shr-spec` is parallel to the tooling directory, and `/spec` is one level below that.
 * `-c ig-mcode/ig-mcode-r4-config.json` directs the execution engine to the configuration file.
 Note that the configuration file location is relative to the specification directory, implying the full path to the configuration is `../shr-spec/spec/ig-mcode/ig-mcode-r4-config.json`
 * `-l error` is an option that sets tells the system to surpress any messages that don't rise to the level of an `error`.
 This reduces the amount of output to the console window.